lightbend/fdp-sample-applications/nwintrusion/README.md

 }
 ```

 The InfluxDB instance in the cluster is pre-created with a database named `anomaly` and a retention policy named `default`.
-For details on how to install the custom InfluxDB instance in FDP cluster, please refer to the [document](https://github.com/typesafehub/fdp-influxdb-docker-images/blob/develop/README.md) on the InfluxDB project repository.

 #### Setting up a Grafana Dashboard